ovsidee/Laundry-Management-System/README.md

 - Registering and configuring washing machines with multiple programs.
 - Tracking purchases, including dates, prices, and customer ratings.
 - Providing structured JSON responses for easy integration with front-end applications or third-party services.

-The project follows **RESTful principles**, separating concerns between customers and washing machines, and can be extended to support authentication, reporting dashboards, or mobile app integration.

 ---